A’ja Wilson

 Personal Life

-A’ja Wilson is currently in a relationship with Miami Heat power forward Bam Adebayo.
-She is a Christian and has established the A’ja Wilson Foundation, which focuses on preventing bullying and educating about dyslexia.
-Wilson is also a member of Alpha Kappa Alpha sorority and has multiple tattoos, including one dedicated to her late grandmother.
+Wilson is currently in a relationship with Miami Heat power forward Bam Adebayo.
+She majored in mass communications at the University of South Carolina, graduating in May 2018.
+A committed philanthropist, she established the A’ja Wilson Foundation in 2019, which focuses on bullying prevention and education around dyslexia, and she also serves on the WNBA Social Justice Council.
+Wilson is a member of Alpha Kappa Alpha sorority.